seung-lab/e2198_Ca_imaging/README.md

 In the "data/sDS 8x45deg, narrow, 4.0s.QDS"
 Note the 6th condition (direction) has a duration of 3.5s instead of 3.95s.

 In the overview image (with the blood vessel ‘V’ pattern opening to the right):

-0 deg is left (yellow cells in paper),
-90 deg is up (red cells)
+0 deg (stimulus label) is left (yellow cells in Briggman et al. 2011), 90 deg is up (red cells)
 180 is right (green cells)
 270 is down (magenta cells)